Hunter-gatherer: Archaeological evidence

-Hunting and gathering was presumably the subsistence strategy employed by human societies beginning some 1.8 million years ago, by Homo erectus, and from its appearance some 200,000 years ago by Homo sapiens.
-Prehistoric hunter-gatherers lived in groups that consisted of several families resulting in a size of a few dozen people.
+Hunting and gathering was presumably the subsistence strategy employed by human societies beginning some 1.8 million years ago, by Homo erectus, and from its appearance some 300 000 years ago by Homo sapiens.
+Prehistoric hunter-gatherers lived in groups that consisted of several families resulting in a size of a few dozens of people.

 The Mal'ta-Buret' people in the Baikal region of Siberia lived in dwellings built of mammoth bones, similar to those found in Upper Paleolithic Western Eurasia.

 The Late Pleistocene witnessed the spread of modern humans outside of Africa as well as the extinction of all other human species.
 Humans spread to the Australian continent and the Americas for the first time, coincident with the extinction of numerous predominantly megafaunal species.
 Major extinctions were incurred in Australia beginning approximately 50,000 years ago and in the Americas about 15,000 years ago.
 Ancient North Eurasians lived in extreme conditions of the mammoth steppes of Siberia and survived by hunting mammoths, bison and woolly rhinoceroses.
 The settlement of the Americas began when Paleolithic hunter-gatherers entered North America from the North Asian mammoth steppe via the Beringia land bridge.

 During the 1970s, Lewis Binford suggested that early humans obtained food via scavenging, not hunting.
 Early humans in the Lower Paleolithic lived in forests and woodlands, which allowed them to collect seafood, eggs, nuts, and fruits besides scavenging.
 Rather than killing large animals for meat, according to this view, they used carcasses of such animals that had either been killed by predators or that had died of natural causes.
-Scientists have demonstrated that the evidence for early human behaviors for hunting versus carcass scavenging vary based on the ecology, including the types of predators that existed and the environment.
+Scientists have demonstrated that the evidence for early human behaviors for hunting versus carcass scavenging varies based on the ecology, including the types of predators that existed and the environment.